T Line (Sound Transit)

 The T Line, formerly known as Tacoma Link, is a light rail line in Tacoma, Washington, part of the Link light rail system operated by Sound Transit.
 It travels 4.0 mi and serves 12 stations between Tacoma Dome Station, Downtown Tacoma, and Hilltop.
-The line carried 919,603 total passengers in 2024, with a weekday average of over 3,600 boardings.
+The line carried 1.1 million total passengers in 2025, with a weekday average of over 3,900 boardings.
 Tacoma Link runs for nine to 18 hours per day, using streetcars at frequencies of 12 to 20 minutes.

 Tacoma Link was approved in a regional transit ballot measure passed in 1996 and began construction in 2000.
 It was the first modern light rail system to be constructed in Washington state and succeeded a former streetcar system that ceased operations in 1938.
 Service on Tacoma Link began on August 22, 2003, at five stations, replacing a downtown shuttle bus.
 A sixth station, Commerce Street/South 11th Street, was opened in 2011.
 It was designated as the Orange Line in 2019 and renamed to the T Line in 2020.

 Sound Transit extended the T Line by 2.4 mi to the Stadium District and the Hilltop area west of Downtown Tacoma on September 16, 2023.
-A longer western extension to the Tacoma Community College campus via South 19th Street is planned to open by 2041.
+A longer western extension to the Tacoma Community College campus via South 19th Street is planned to open in 2043.